December 1, 2023

 Organic fertilizers are natural fertilizers made from organic substances including manure from animals and compost, plant wastes, and various organic waste.
 These fertilizers are not processed and are a source of essential nutrients like potassium, nitrogen, phosphorus micronutrients, and nitrogen, in different amounts.

-Contrary to chemical or synthetic fertilizers organic fertilizers are able to release their nutrients gradually as they degrade in a gradual and long-lasting source of nutrition for plants.
+Contrary to chemical or synthetic fertilizers organic fertilizers can release their nutrients gradually as they degrade in a gradual and long-lasting source of nutrition for plants.
 They also aid in improving soil structure, improving microbe activity, and encouraging the long-term health of soil and fertility.

 Organic fertilizers are an integral part of organic agriculture practices.
 They can be used to improve soils and encourage healthy, nutritious crops while keeping the environmental footprint to a minimum.